 The answer is yes.

 It’s a slow yes coming from my heart, but still a yes.
 And it’s because I trust Him.
-I know that He is just as eager to watch me share my pregnancy news and then nine months later look down on me as I joyfully count each finger and each toe.
+I know He is just as eager to watch me share my pregnancy news and then, nine months later, look down on me as I joyfully count each finger and each toe.
 Is the wait hard?
-Again, the answer is absolutely yes—a different tone of yes, but still a yes.
+Again, the answer is an absolute yes—a different tone of yes, but still a yes.
 However, I know that in the end, it will be worth it.
-Because doing it, God’s way and waiting on His timing is always worth it.
-I also know that no matter the month, and no matter the year, and no matter the holiday, the moment I can announce that I am pregnant will be just as special, and just as magical, and just as much of a miracle as any other day of the year…including Christmas Day.
+Because doing it, God’s way, and waiting on His timing is always worth it.
+I also know that no matter the month, year, or holiday, the moment I announce that I am pregnant will be just as special, magical, and as much of a miracle as any other day of the year…including Christmas Day.
 I also know that it won’t just be the perfect time when it happens, but also God’s appointed time.

 For I know the plans I have for you, “declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.
 Jeremiah 29:11